Getting Started with the KITFS86SKTFRDMEM Evaluation Board

 5. Put SW2 in TOP position

-At this step, if the product is in OTP mode entry configuration, all regulators are off.
+At this step, if the product is in OTP mode entry configuration, all regulators are Off.
 The user can power up with an OTP configuration or configure the mirror registers before powering up.
-Power-up starts as soon as one of these four actions occurs:
+Power-up starts as soon as one of these three functions occurs:

 • OTP mode exit command is sent by I²C